-No capitalized software was placed in service in 2022 or 2021.
+No capitalized software was placed in service in 2023 or 2022.

-Buildings and building improvements include capitalized conditional asset retirement obligations at a cost of \$1,842 and \$1,792 at June 30, 2022 and 2021, respectively, with accumulated depreciation of \$816 at June 30, 2022 and 2021.
+Buildings and building improvements include capitalized conditional asset retirement obligations at a cost of \$1,927 and \$1,842 at June 30, 2023 and 2022, respectively, with accumulated depreciation of \$816 at June 30, 2023 and 2022.

 Construction-in-progress is placed into service when projects are completed for use.
-Construction-in-progress includes no capitalized interest at June 30, 2022 and 2021.
-Estimated outstanding construction contract commitments at June 30, 2022 were \$9,953 and will be funded through contributions, operating resources, or bond financing proceeds.
+Construction-in-progress includes capitalized interest of \$953 at June 30, 2023.
+There was no capitalized interest in construction-in-progress at June 30, 2022.
+Estimated outstanding construction contract commitments at June 30, 2023 were \$53,268 and will be funded through contributions, operating resources, or bond financing proceeds.